CamCove-Crichton/newborn-photography/README.md

 - Added in a button to the bookings page to request a new booking, and added a new_booking.html file which extends from the base.html file
 - Added in a control statement to display a message if there are no existing bookings on the bookings page for the client/user to view
 - Added a booking detail file to be able to view all the details about the booking
+- Added a new view to have the index.html file be the home page and switch the bookings page to the bookings link

 ### Future Developments